 Seeff highlights a few areas where you can find a decent home under R2 million:

 With the Helderberg and Hottentots Holland Mountains as a backdrop and fronted by a 5-km white sandy beach, Strand offers a desirable coastal lifestyle combined with excellent facilities and good schools.

-It offers excellent affordability for first time buyers and families.
+It offers excellent affordability for first-time buyers and families.
 You can find an apartment from around R425,000 and can still buy on the beachfront from R1,5m, says Alten Vermaak, Seeff licensee.
-Houses range from R580,000 for two bedrooms and R675,000 for three bedrooms while you can find a nice family house from in the R1,35m-R2,4m range.
+Houses range from R580,000 for two bedrooms and R675,000 for three bedrooms while you can find a nice family house in the R1,35m-R2,4m range.

 Parow (Central Suburbs) – R600,000 to R1,8m